 For some properties within the reporting scope, utility data is not available for reporting.
-In these cases, where utility accounts controlled by QuadReal are known to exist, consumption is estimated based on the average energy use intensity from the 'Survey of Commercial and Institutional Energy Use' (SCIEU) published in 2019 and 'Commercial Building Energy Consumption Survey' (CBECS) published in 2012.
+In these cases, where utility accounts controlled by QuadReal are known to exist, consumption is estimated based on the building type-specific average energy use intensity from NRCan^{vii} and US EIA^{viii}.